 Dr Thomas Neill Cream had already murdered many times before Jack the Ripper even began his murder spree.

-Though he was born in Scotland he was to spend much of his life in Canada where he graduated from medical school with honours and it seemed as if a promising career as a doctor lay ahead of him.
-Instead he chose to work as an abortionist and a seller of sham elixirs and many women were to die under his knife following botched operations but always on the move he never remained anywhere long enough to be charged with a crime.
+Though he was born in Scotland he was to spend much of his life in Canada where he graduated from medical school with honours, and it seemed as if a promising career as a doctor lay ahead of him.
+Instead, he chose to work as an abortionist and a seller of sham elixirs and many women were to die under his knife following botched operations but always on the move he never remained anywhere long enough to be charged with a crime.

 In 1878, he moved to Chicago where he had an affair with one of his patients.
 When the husband found out, Cream decided to kill him.
-It appeared that he had got away with the murder when bizarrely, and for reasons that remain unexplained, he requested that the body be exhumed and an autopsy be carried out.
-When it was found that the man had died of strychnine poisoning Cream was arrested, found guilty of murder and sentenced to life imprisonment.
+It appeared that he had got away with the murder when bizarrely, and for reasons that remain unexplained, he requested that the body be exhumed, and an autopsy be carried out.
+When it was found that the man had died of strychnine poisoning Cream was arrested, found guilty of murder, and sentenced to life imprisonment.

 Prison records indicate that Cream served 10 years of his life sentence and was released on 31 July 1891.
-If this was indeed the case then he would still have been incarcerated at the time of the Ripper murders but the Chicago Prison Authorities were notoriously corrupt and it is far from impossible that he bribed his way to an early release and by the autumn of 1891, Dr Cream was living in South London.
+If this was indeed the case then he would still have been incarcerated at the time of the Ripper murders, but the Chicago Prison Authorities were notoriously corrupt and it is far from impossible that he bribed his way to an early release and by the autumn of 1891, Dr Cream was living in South London.

 Most of his previous murders had been the result of botched operations and poisonings carried out to cover his tracks but now he began killing women because he enjoyed it.
 A regular client of prostitutes he poisoned two for no other reason than he could before going onto to poison two other women who were not prostitutes but with whom he was merely acquainted.
-He then threatened to blame his neighbour for the murders in an attempt to extort money from him.
+He then threatened to blame his neighbour for the murders to extort money from him.

-He frequently boasted of his knowledge of poison in the local Public Houses and also appeared to display an in-depth knowledge of the Ripper murders, a topic he would speak of often and with relish.
+He frequently boasted of his knowledge of poison in the local Public Houses and appeared to display an in-depth knowledge of the Ripper murders, a topic he would speak of often and with relish.
 Unfortunately for Dr Cream one of the people to whom he boasted of his flair for poison was a Police-Sargeant who suspicious that there was more to what he said than just empty words decided to investigate further and when it was discovered that he did indeed know the women who had been killed and aware of his previous convictions he was arrested and charged with murder.
 Found guilty he was sentenced to death.
 His last words on the scaffold were "I am Jack th."